alexmannion/alexmannion.github.io/_posts/2019-10-15-halftimberedfacade.md

 <br/>

 ## Breaking down the picture modularly <br/>
-My method of breaking down the image into modular chunks meant I'd focus 95% of my time working on 3 tiles.
-I spent 100% of my time working on them for the first 3 weeks.<br/>
+My method of breaking down the image into modular chunks meant that I'd focus 95% of my time working on 3 tiles.
+I ended up spending 100% of my time working on them for the first 3 weeks.<br/>
-*The door section, the ground-level window section and the top window section that tiles infinitely upwards.*<br/>
 I attribute this working out to sheer luck.
-If this were a larger project, *(i.e. what Vince has me working on now)* it would have been a major set-back.<br/>
+If this were a larger project, *[i.e. what Vince has me working on now](http://alexmannion.me/blog/2019/10/17/darkagesblockout)*, it would have been a major set-back.<br/>
 Still, noticing I still had 3 tiles left to make at week 3 scarred me.
 This will be the last time I make modules without planning ahead.<br/>
 **Moral of the story:** Break down all modular pieces into segments before you start modeling.
 By all, I mean every last piece. <br/>

 ![colombageModularityBreakdown](https://i.imgur.com/8CSyv1M.jpg)<br/>
 *This can even be done with Microsoft Paint* ;)<br/>
 <br/>